jpasqua/MultiMon/README.md

 * `MMSettings`
 	* Provides the functionality to read, write, and update settings that are shared throughout the application.
 * `MMWebUI`
 	* Implements the Web UI for *MultiMon* which primarily consists of pages that allow the user to view and update the settings of the device.
-When settings change in the Web UI, it calls back into MultiMon to have those changes reflected.
+When settings change in the Web UI, it calls back into the core of the code to have those changes reflected.
 	* **NOTE**: Currently the real-time handling of changes is not very thorough.
 Many changes require a reboot to take effect.
 * `GUI` + `Screen`
 	* `GUI` is the primary interface used to cause `Screens` to be displayed and updated, and for user input to be processed.